 Being charged with a crime can be one of the most harrowing and trying times in a persons’s life.
 The Law Office of Samuel S. Coe provides fervent, thoughtful and compassionate representation to those accused of a crime.
-Having handled thousands of misdemeanor and felony criminal cases in state and federal courts including DWI, conspiracy, murder, manslaughter, assault, sexual abuse, domestic violence, drug possession, robberies, burglaries, murder, drug sales, and identity theft, Mr. Coe will protect your rights, ensure that you are treated fairly and equitably by the court and the prosecution, and provide you with quality representation.
+Having handled thousands of misdemeanor and felony criminal cases in state and federal courts including DWI, conspiracy, murder, manslaughter, assault, sexual abuse, domestic violence, drug possession, robberies, burglaries, gun possession, drug sales, and identity theft, Mr. Coe will protect your rights, ensure that you are treated fairly and equitably by the court and the prosecution, and provide you with the highest quality representation.

 The firm represents clients in all areas of criminal defense in New York State and federal courts, including:

 - Narcotic drugs, prescription medications and marijuana